thismax/ruby_practice/README.md

 max_consecutive_sum
 ---------------------

-Takes an array of integers and an integer parameter `k` as inputs and returns the maxium possible sum of `k` consecutive elements in the array.
+Takes an array of integers and an integer parameter `k` as inputs and returns the maximum possible sum of `k` consecutive elements in the array.

 ```ruby
 max_consecutive_sum([5,10,1,2,7,7,7,1], 2) #=> 15